House of Secrets (Vertigo)

 House of Secrets is an occult and horror-themed comic book series written by Steven T. Seagle.
-The art is by Teddy Kristiansen, with occasional assistance by Christian Højgaard, Guy Davis, Duncan Fegredo and the Pander Brothers.
+The art is by Teddy Kristiansen, with occasional assistance by Christian Højgaard, and guest artists Guy Davis, Duncan Fegredo and the Pander Brothers.
 It debuted in October 1996, published by the Vertigo imprint of American company DC Comics and ran for 25 issues, followed by a two-issue miniseries called House of Secrets: Facade by the same creative team in 2001.

 Although its title is based on the House of Secrets series that ran from 1956 to 1976, it is an otherwise unrelated series.